 Here, we report our analysis of geological profiles at three sites in the Orkhon Valley containing cultural sequences spanning the Final Middle Paleolithic through Late Upper Paleolithic.
 Here, we present the first results of our work on paleoclimatic conditions that may have impacted human occupation and abandonment of this major valley.

-This research is mostly based on geochemical analysis (REE, Sr and various geochemical indices) and faunal remains.
+This research is based mostly on geochemical analysis (Rare Earth Elements, Strontium, and various geochemical indices) and the interpretation of faunal remains.

-Collectively, our data indicate gradual aridification of a semi-arid to semi-humid climate in the Orkhon Valley during MIS-3 and -2.
-This conclusion is supported by the faunal complex reconstructed for the Khangai Mountains, representing the complex mammoth fauna of the steppe and forest-steppe ecozones.
-Taking into account radiometric dates of archaeological culture-bearing layers, features of identified lithic industries and their deposition, it can be concluded that human occupation of the Orkhon Valley was episodic, sporadic and of variable duration.
-Two discrete occurrences of human occupation have been established thus far at Moiltyn-am; one for the lithological unit including Layers 4–6, in which Layer 4 is redeposited, and one for Layer 3.
+Collectively, our data indicate gradual aridification of a semi-arid to semi-humid climate in the Orkhon Valley during Marine Isotope Stages-3 and -2.
+This conclusion is supported by the faunal complex reconstructed for the Khangai Mountains, representing the mammoth fauna of the steppe and forest-steppe ecozones.
+Taking into account radiometric dates of culture-bearing layers and features of the identified lithic industries and their deposition, we conclude that human occupation of the Orkhon Valley was episodic, sporadic and of variable duration.
+Two discrete occurrences of human occupation have been established thus far at Moiltyn-am; one for the geological unit including Layers 4–6, in which Layer 4 is redeposited, and one for Layer 3.

-More data, including new OSL and radiocarbon dates, are coming and will be published later this year.
+More data, including new Optically Stimulated Luminescence and radiocarbon dates, are in process, to be published later this year.